 Solving Complex Problems Scientifically

-Standpoint takes an evidence-based approach to addressing issues for a regulator.
+Standpoint takes an evidence-based approach to addressing issues for Bars and regulators.
 We start with a central question or hypothesis that articulates a problem prioritized by the organization.
-Often these problems are creating a risk or a cost to the public or to the regulator, and may already have a task force or committee assigned to them.
+Often these problems are creating a risk or a cost to the public, lawyers or to the regulator, and may already have a task force or committee assigned to them.
 More often than not, the available information and data involves complex interactions and uncertainties, which can make objective analysis by a task force or team challenging.

 We follow a scientific yet easy to understand process which provides working teams a clear path and well defined outcomes.
 How teams decide is often more important than what they decide.
 Better understanding of a decision process helps build stronger stakeholder consensus and implementation support for the outcomes, even when those outcomes are hard.